How to Understand the Difference Between Furloughs and Layoffs

-But before you find yourself in that situation, it’s important to understand the differences between furloughs and layoffs so you can make the right decision when the time comes.
+But before you find yourself in that situation, it’s important to understand the difference between furloughs and layoffs so you can make the right decision if the time comes.
+HR can help your employees as they grapple with the personal impacts of those decisions.

 Whether you have to put people on a furlough or lay them off, both situations can be extremely difficult for the employee—especially if they are living paycheck to paycheck.
 But when your company is in a bind, you sometimes have to make hard choices.